-Encourage the preservation and rehabilitation of historically significant structures that were constructed prior to or between 1926 -1959 along Tulsa's recognized Route 66 alignments.
-This effort will result in a lasting community benefit of accurately restored architectural features that were first experienced during the height of the Route 66 era.
+Encourage the preservation and rehabilitation of historically significant structures that were constructed prior to or between 1926 -1980\\ along Tulsa's recognized Route 66 alignments.
+This effort will result in a lasting community benefit of accurately restored architectural features.
 The grant application will identify how the structure will be restored to its original historic design.

-With the goals to preserve, rehabilitate, and adaptively repurpose historic properties, it is understood that future business occupancy of the structure may be different than the original type of business during the 1926-1959 era.
+With the goals to preserve, rehabilitate, and adaptively repurpose historic properties, it is understood that future business occupancy of the structure may be different than the original type of business during the 1926-1980\\ era.